How to Get Out of Medicare Part B and Part D Penalties

 Appealing a Medicare penalty is possible — if you qualify.

-Let’s walk through what the penalties are, and how you may be able to
+Let’s walk through what the penalties are, and how you may be able to get out of them legally and permanently.

 What Are the Part B and Part D Penalties?